To be considered for Federal financial aid you must submit:

 irs data retrieval tool

-- The 2014-2015 IRS Data Retrieval Tool, created by the U.S. Department of Education, allows students and parents to access the Internal Revenue Service (IRS) tax return information needed to complete the Free Application for Federal Student Aid (FAFSA), and transfer the data directly into their FAFSA from the IRS Web site.
-It is the best and easiest way to provide accurate income information on the FAFSA and became available February 2, 2014.
+- The 2015-2016 IRS Data Retrieval Tool, created by the U.S. Department of Education, allows students and parents to access the Internal Revenue Service (IRS) tax return information needed to complete the Free Application for Federal Student Aid (FAFSA), and transfer the data directly into their FAFSA from the IRS Web site.
+It is the best and easiest way to provide accurate income information on the FAFSA and is available February 2, 2015.

 - Your family's income tax information will generally be available through the IRS Data Retrieval Tool 2 weeks after electronic filing and 8 weeks after submitting a paper tax return.